LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/exercises.rst

 In this chapter, we started working on an application for tracking various coding events around town.

-Open up your ``coding-events`` project in Visual Studio.
+Open up your ``CodingEvents`` project in Visual Studio.

 Getting Started
 ---------------

 Create and checkout a new branch to complete these exercises.
-Your branch should roughly resemble this branch: <TODO: add a link to a branch on coding-events-demo>.
+Your branch should roughly resemble this branch: <TODO: add a link to a branch on CodingEventsDemo>.

 As always, give the branch a useful name, like ``view-exercises``.